 Due to the breadth of some of these laws, it is possible that some of our current or future practices might be challenged under one or more of these laws.
 In addition, there can be no assurance that we would not be required to alter one or more of our practices to be in compliance with these laws.
 Evolving interpretations of current laws or the adoption of new federal or state laws or regulations could adversely affect many of the arrangements we have with customers and physicians.
-Our risk of being found in violation of these laws, we could be subject to civil and criminal penalties, which could hurt our business, results of operations and financial condition.
+Our risk of being found in violation of these laws is increased by the fact that some of these laws are open to a variety of interpretations.
+If our past or present operations are found to be in violation of any of these laws, we could be subject to civil and criminal penalties, which could hurt our business, results of operations and financial condition.